-What Is Segment?
+What is Segment?

 Who Uses Segment?

 Audiences within Segment are defined as either users or accounts that match specific criteria.
-An example of this could be users who abandoned their shopping cart at X amount of time and purchased an item in the last seven days.
-These audiences are basically customized segments.
-Marketers can define these segments in a point-and-click UI without needing to know SQL.
+An example could be users who abandoned their shopping cart at X amount of time or purchased an item in the last seven days.
+Segment Personas lets you visually define these types of segments using a point-and-click UI without needing to know SQL.

 What Are the Alternatives to Segment?

 Many competitive threats have arisen over the last few years as the CDP space has started to heat up, and there are now several great alternatives to Segment.